 Rest of the supporting cast is also full of personality.
 They are a rag tag group of underground anarchists who, are essentially caricatures of eccentric individuals.
 These people live in a world of pop culture and social media, which they use to express their emotions that come off well due to stellar facial animation.

 Thankfully, even though characters do utilize pop culture references, memes and leetspeak, the game never goes overboard in its reliance on the techy hipster lingo.
 The organic use of such verbiage helps the characters establish their persona without becoming overly annoying.

 This hipster punk vibe is well integrated with the game’s overall theme.
 It is not only in story and characterization but also incorporated in the game’s in-world art, the transition graphics and even in the in-game user interface that relies on use of phone apps to access and navigate menus.

-The Sunny streets of San Francisco in Watch Dogs 2 are also a far cry from the cloudy rain soaked roads of Chicago from the first game.
+The Sunny streets of San Francisco in Watch Dogs 2 are also a far cry from the cloudy rain-soaked roads of Chicago from the first game.

-Game’s Bay Area is as diverse as it is vibrant; featuring high-rise filled city centres with bright red bus tracks, quiet picket-fenced suburbs, dense graffiti ladened ghettos, serene sandy beaches, lush parks, long bridges and much much more.
+Game’s Bay Area is as diverse as it is vibrant; featuring high-rise filled city centers with bright red bus tracks, quiet picket-fenced suburbs, dense graffiti ladened ghettos, serene sandy beaches, lush parks, long bridges and much much more.

 These areas are beautifully realized with nice texture details, great lighting, fluid animation, and all of this is helped by an improved draw distance which keeps pace even with the speediest of vehicles.